odpi/specs/ODPi-Runtime.md

 -   Applications SHOULD include both Microsoft batch or PowerShell as well as Unix-compatible shell scripts.

--   Applications SHOULD NOT install their own dependent packages (e.g., Ruby, Python, Apache Web Server) unless absolutely necessary.
+-   Applications SHOULD NOT install their own dependent packages (e.g., Ruby, Python, Apache HTTP Server) unless absolutely necessary.
 They SHOULD list them as system requirements and let the operator install them.

 -   Similarly, Applications SHOULD NOT ship with “fat jars” that include Hadoop Java libraries.
 They SHOULD pick them up from their runtime environment.